eltaline/wza/README.md

 wza --show=/path/to/file.bolt
 ```

-Packing a single file in the Bolt archive
+Packing a single file to the Bolt archive
 --------

 ```bash